 Sleeping with Cats

 Studies show that nearly two-thirds of owners sleep with their cats.
 The practice is controversial, however, because of concerns about disease transmission and sleep disruption.
 Cats might be cuddly and adorable, but they can have nasty bacteria on their feet from the litterbox.
 Cats sleep 16 hours a day, usually in short naps, and might not be in the mood to lie still for 8 hours.
-There are ways to mitigate these negative effects if you still want to keep kitty in your bed.
+There are ways to mitigate these negative effects if you still want to keep sleeping with you cats.

 There’s no denying the pros of this arrangement.
 Having a warm, purring cat or two in bed with you is calming and a stress releaser.
 It promotes bonding with your pets and can help you fall asleep.
 Cats don’t take up any more room than a small dog.
 And although they aren’t as good as dogs at raising the alarm when something’s wrong, cats have been known to wake up their people when they smell smoke.

 Another reason people let their cats into bed with them is that it’s the path of least resistance.
 While a dog can be trained to sleep in a dog bed on the floor or in a crate, it’s very hard to retrain a cat who has been allowed on the bed.